 Here are my St, Patrick’s Day Chocolate Chip Cookie Bars, recipe from Eating Well (love Eating Well!)
 They were thick, rich and chewy, just the way I love them.

 I omitted the cocoa powder and added 2 tablespoons ground flax seed (for some added fiber) and changed the temperature to 375 degrees and baked them for 25 minutes until golden brown.
 Oh and how could I forget I added some green M & M’s for some festive color.

 And yes, in case you are wondering, I did get comments about the artificial colors on my facebook page.
-I am not making this up.
+Everyone is entitled to their opinion.
 Ok, back to the bars…

 And let’s be honest, storing them in the freezer helps prevent you from overeating.
 We are all guilty of that at times, right?